Vedantnawghare/Hack-O-Week-Odd-Sem-2026-27/Week-2/Student-Task-Manager-REST-API/README.md

 # 📅 Hack-O-Week (Odd Semester 2026-27)

-## Week 1 - Student Task Manager REST API
+## Week 2 - Student Task Manager with Responsive UI

 ### 📌 Project Overview

 This project is developed as part of the **Hack-O-Week (Odd Semester 2026-27)** program.

-For **Week 1**, we built a **Student Task Manager REST API** using **Node.js** and **Express.js**.
-The project demonstrates the fundamentals of Backend Development and REST API concepts by implementing complete CRUD (Create, Read, Update, Delete) operations.
+For **Week 2**, the existing **Student Task Manager REST API** was enhanced by developing a **responsive and interactive frontend** using **HTML, CSS, and JavaScript**.
+The project now provides a user-friendly interface for managing student tasks while continuing to use the backend REST API developed in Week 1.

-The API allows users to manage student tasks such as assignments, projects, and deadlines.
+The application allows users to create, view, update, delete, and manage tasks directly through a modern web interface.

 ---

 # 🎯 Objective

-- Learn Backend Development fundamentals.
+- Build a responsive frontend for the existing REST API.
-- Understand REST API architecture.
+- Improve user experience with an intuitive interface.
-- Learn HTTP methods.
+- Integrate frontend and backend seamlessly.
-- Build a simple CRUD application.
+- Learn DOM manipulation and asynchronous API calls.
-- Test APIs using Postman.
+- Enhance the project with better usability and design.

 ---